Aashima-18/Power-BI-Sales-Dashboard/README.md

 # Power-BI-Sales-Dashboard

+This is the superstore.csv file from the Kaggle dataset store.

+A screenshot of the visual dashboard created in Power BI is attached to this repository.

-Step-wise description to create a visual repersentation of sales dashboard in Power BI
+A step-wise, summarized description to create a visual representation of the sales dashboard in Power BI is given below--

 1. Import and Clean Data:
 -Load data from Excel/CSV.